pteyssedre/lazyboyjs/README.md

 # lazyboyjs

-Simple wrapper on top of cradle to read insert and delete couchdb elements
+Simple wrapper on top of cradle to read insert and delete CouchDB elements